sheshbazzarr/FaceRecognition/README.md

 - `data/`: Directory containing input images categorized into `male` and `female` subdirectories.
 - `crop_data/`: Directory where cropped face images are saved after processing.
 - `model/`: Directory containing the Haar Cascade classifier model for face detection.
+- `notebooks/`: Directory containing other notebooks for different stages of the project, including:
+  - `2_Train_FaceRecognition_with_ML.ipynb`: Jupyter Notebook for training a face recognition model using machine learning techniques.
+  - `3_Evaluate_FaceRecognition_Model.ipynb`: Jupyter Notebook for evaluating the performance of the trained face recognition model.
+  - `4_Deploy_FaceRecognition_Model.ipynb`: Jupyter Notebook for deploying the trained face recognition model in a real-world application.

 ## Requirements
 To run this project, you will need the following Python packages: